-To sum up, there is some indication that the share with alcohol abuse has dropped somewhat from first report to the last report, but for the other items the overall picture is rather that of status quo, rather than any progress.
+For the other items the overall picture is that of status quo, rather than any progress.
 This picture is very consistent with what the citizens report in the qualitative interviews.
-None of the interviewees reported to have totally quit their addiction, and most also reported on difficulties in other dimensions of their life, such as health problems, and the need of support to practical matters in daily life and to getting their bills paid.
+Though some report to have reduced their substance use, only one of the interviewees reports to have totally quit an addiction, and most also report on difficulties in other dimensions of their life, such as health problems, and the need of support to practical matters in daily life and to getting their bills paid.
+However, they all express that becoming housed and getting out of homelessness is a major improvement of their situation.